jediscript/php-nginx-postgres-docker/README.md

-# Dockerized Lumen/PHP development
+# Linux, Nginx, Postgres development using Docker

 > **Note:** This is for local development use only.
-To use this in a production environment, please consult with our DevOps team.

 ### Requirements